a-sansom/commerce_admin_order/README.txt

   /admin/commerce/orders

+The module also adds two new user operations to the 'People' administration form (/admin/people) that lets you update orders to and from admin orders in bulk.
+This means that you can easily update all orders that were created by certain user(s) at once.
+To use this functionality you need to have been granted the permission 'Administer Commerce order admin order classification'.

+The new operations are listed in the "Update options" select control and are:

+  'Update user created orders to "admin orders"' 'Update user created "admin orders" to orders'

 If you are going to run the module tests, please see the following comment about the environment you try to run them in: